 - Schedule of Classes - January 8, 2020 7:14PM EST

 - Course Catalog - January 8, 2020 7:15PM EST

-Course information provided by the Courses of Study 2018-2019.
-Courses of Study 2019-2020 is scheduled to publish mid-June.
+Course information provided by the Courses of Study 2019-2020.

 Some of the most powerful approaches to visual practices have come from outside or from the peripheries of the institution of art history and criticism.
 This seminar will analyze the interactions between academically sanctioned disciplines (such as iconography and connoisseurship) and innovations coming from philosophy, psychoanalysis, historiography, sociology, literary theory, mass media criticism, feminism, and Marxism.
 We will try especially to develop: (1) a general theory of "visual ideology" (the gender, social, racial, and class determinations on the production, consumption, and appropriation of visual artifacts under modern and postmodern conditions); and (2) contemporary theoretical practices that articulate these determinations.
 Examples will be drawn from the history of oil painting, architecture, city planning, photography, film, and other mass media.

-When Offered Fall or Spring.
+When Offered Fall.